ADGEfficiency/dotfiles/README.md

 Setup and configuration for a terminal based developer workflow:

-- Neovim for text editing,
-- Zsh for shell,
+- Zsh for a shell,
-- Nix for package management.
+- Nix for package management of shell programs,
+- pyenv for Python,
+- Neovim for text editing.

 This repo should be cloned into `$HOME` and set as `$XDG_CONFIG_HOME`.

-## Setup Dotfiles
+## Dotfiles

 Use GNU Stow to symlink dotfiles for Bash, Zsh, Tmux and Git: